Integration & Alerting

 Is there any protection from vandalism?

 HALO is a SMART Sensor!
-As a security device, HALO is made of Vandal Proof plastic.
-We have not conducted tests yet on its IK rating, but we expect to achieve an IK8 rating at a minimum.
+As a security device, HALO is made of Vandal Proof plastic and has an IK10 rating.
 HALO Smart Sensor also encompasses a tamper sensor in order to detect someone trying to damage it.
 If the tamper sensor is set, an alert can be sent out in the same manner as a vape alert, or, as an option, HALO has a speaker and light which can be enabled to blink or shriek to alert of the tampering.

 Installation & Set Up